Summer Farro Salad with Lemon Vinaigrette

 • Add vinaigrette just before eating.
 To avoid a soggy salad, wait to add the dressing until you’re ready to eat.

-• Toss in feta or bleu cheese.
-If you eat a vegetarian diet that includes dairy, try this salad with crumbled feta or bleu cheese.
+• Toss in bleu or feta cheese.
+If you eat a vegetarian diet that includes dairy, try this salad with bleu cheese or crumbled feta.
 Or, add vegan feta, like Violife’s Just Like Feta block.

 Summer Farro Salad